moko256/twitlatte/README.md

 twicalico
 ====

-This application is the Twitter client for Android\.
+This application is the Twitter and Mastodon client for Android\.

 |Timeline|Post screen|Trends screen|
 |---|---|---|